efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 </script>
 ```

-There are times when you need to access native DOM events on a Quasar component too, like the native `@click`.
+There are times when you need to access native DOM events on a Efuzy component too, like the native `@click`.
 Do not confuse native events with the Vue events emitted by the component.
 They are different things.
 Let's take an example: let's say we have a component (QBogus) that emits `@show` and `@hide`, but doesn't emit a `@click` event. `@click` being a native DOM event, we can still catch it with the `.native` modifier:

 ```html
 <!-- Notice "@click.native" -->